 And what a challenge it is!

 Customers expect different things from brands at different points in time.
+With a customer data platform, you are able to manage customer data and create unified customer profiles.
 When you start with a good customer profile, you set yourself up for success.
 Post that, it is about three things

 - Tracking the customer’s changing expectations over time, as seen from customer surveys and email opening rates over time.